mozilla-services/heka-docs/source/architecture/extending.rst

 ==============

 The core of the Heka engine is written in the `Go <http://golang.org>`_ programming language.
-Heka supports a plugin system, and plugins are also written in Go.
+Heka supports plugins, which are also written in Go.
 This document will try to provide enough information for developers to extend Heka by implementing their own custom plugins.
 It assumes a small amount of familiarity with Go, although any reasonably experienced programmer will probably be able to follow along with no trouble.

 .. _extending_definitions: